-These mango pops are a great summery treat, with little added sugar.
-For authentic Mexican-inspired flavor, use real Yucatan honey.
+These mango pops are a great summery treat, and they have little added sugar.
+Use real Yucatan honey for authentic Mexican-inspired flavor.
 The citrus notes from the honey pair well with the chile and fruit.

 Recipe by Geoff Marshall.

 Yield: 4 ice pops